 Welcome to our Reception Curriculum page.

-We hope this page will inform you about our reception class curriculum, as well as giving you some information about the EYFS curriculum and how it works.
+We hope this page will inform you about our Reception class curriculum, as well as giving you some information about the EYFS curriculum and how it works.

-Miss Mitchell and Miss Brennan are available to answer any questions you may have about any aspect of your child's learning and we will be pleased to provide you with further information if you require it.
+Mrs Hunter and Miss Brennan are available to answer any questions you may have about any aspect of your child's learning and we will be pleased to provide you with further information if you require it.

 The Early Years Foundation Stage (EYFS) sets standards for the learning, development and care of children from birth to 5 years old.
 All schools must follow the EYFS, including school reception classes.